 For over 15 years, Mike has been staring at a computer screen, bringing all sorts of characters to life through the power of animation.
 His work can be found in commercials, video games, film and in some of the country’s top museums.
 Never content with the ordinary world, he has co-founded NuHalu, a company that brings fantasy into the real world using the magic of mixed reality.
 He loves watching movies, cooking for his family (and himself), being in awe of nature – sometimes even photographing it – and can often be found torturing his bass guitar to some 80’s song or obscure prog music.

 LinkedIn | www.wickedtaylor.com

 Peggy enjoys helping independent talent thrive in the creative arts.
 At video game agency Digital Development Management, she currently works on top grossing video game crowdfunded campaigns.
 She previously organized the Paint & Pixel Festival, a small press expo for top regional children’s book illustrators, comic artists, and web comic creators.
-Combining her entrepreneurial, collaborative, and creative economy interests, she founded Pioneer Valley Crowdworks, a community resource to help individuals and organizations in Western Mass successfully use Kickstarter, Indiegogo, and other crowdfunding platforms.
+She founded Pioneer Valley Crowdworks, a community resource to help individuals and organizations in Western Mass successfully use Kickstarter, Indiegogo, and other crowdfunding platforms.